What does it mean to annotate an image?

 Benchmarks & Consensus:

 Quality is measured by both the consistency and the accuracy of labeled data.
-The industry standard methods for calculating training data quality are benchmarks (aka gold standard), consensus, and review.
-As a data scientist in AI, an essential part of your job is figuring out what combination of these quality assurance procedures is right for your ML project.
+The industry-standard methods for calculating training data quality are benchmarks (aka gold standard), consensus, and review.
+As a data scientist in AI, an essential part of your job is figuring out what combination of these quality assurance procedures is right for annotated images used in your ML project.
 Quality assurance is an automated process that operates continuously throughout your training data development and improvement processes.
 With Labelbox consensus and benchmark features, you can automate consistency and accuracy tests.
 These tests allow you to customize the percentage of your data to test and the number of labelers that will annotate the test data.

 Benchmarks in action, highlighting the example labeled asset with a gold star